Marcus Garvey: Life in London: 1935–1940

 In London, Garvey sought to rebuild UNIA, although found there was much competition in the city from other black activist groups.
-He established a new UNIA headquarters in Beaumont Gardens, West Kensington and launched a new monthly journal, Black Man.
+He established a new UNIA headquarters in Beaumont Avenue, West Kensington and launched a new monthly journal, Black Man.
 Garvey returned to speaking at Speakers' Corner in Hyde Park.
 When he spoke in public, he was increasingly harangued by socialists for his conservative stances.
 He also had hopes of becoming a Member of Parliament, although this amounted to nothing.

 In 1935, the Second Italo-Ethiopian War broke out as Italy invaded Ethiopia.
 Garvey spoke out against the Italians and praised the government of Haile Selassie.
 By October, however, he was becoming increasingly critical of Selassie, blaming his lack of preparedness for Ethiopia's failures in the war.
 When Selassie fled his homeland and arrived in Britain, Garvey was among the black delegates who arranged to meet him at Waterloo station, but was rebuffed.
 From that point he became more openly hostile to Selassie, describing him as a "feudal monarch who looks down upon his slaves and serfs with contempt" and "a great coward who ran away from his country to save his skin".
 Garvey's vocal criticisms of Selassie further ostracised him from the broader black activist community—including many Garveyites—most of whom were rallying around Selassie as a symbol of Ethiopia's struggle against colonialism.

 In June 1937, Garvey's wife and children arrived in England, where the latter were sent to a school in Kensington Gardens.
 Shortly after, Garvey embarked on a lecture and fundraising tour of Canada and the Caribbean, in which he attended the annual UNIA convention in Toronto.
 In Trinidad, he openly criticised a recent oil workers' strike; this probably exacerbated tensions between him and two prominent Trinidadian Marxists then living in London, C. L. R. James and George Padmore.
 Once he had returned to London, Garvey took up a new family home in Talgarth Road, not far from UNIA's headquarters.
 In public debates, Garvey repeatedly clashed with Padmore, who was chair of the International African Service Bureau.
 In the summer of 1938, Garvey returned to Toronto for the next UNIA conference.

 While Garvey was gone, his wife and sons returned to Jamaica.
-Doctors had recommended that Marcus Garvey III be moved to a warm climate to aid with his severe rheumatism; Jacques had not informed her husband of the decision.
+Doctors had recommended his oldest son, Marcus III (also known as Marcus Jacques Garvey Jr.) be moved to a warm climate to aid with his severe rheumatism; Jacques had not informed her husband of the decision.
 When Garvey returned to London, he was furious with his wife's decision.
 Garvey was increasingly isolated, while UNIA was running out of funds as its international membership dwindled.
 For the first time in many years, he met up with Ashwood, who was also living in London.